dikshasaini11/Group_E_Snakes_and_Ladders/README.md

 Detailed instructions for user is found in *usermanuallink*.
 Detailed instructions for developer is found in *developermanuallink*.

+# License
+This project is licensed under the GPL 2.0 License - see the LICENSE.md file for details

 # Acknowledgement

 Thanks to Dr. Cristina Ruiz Martin for providing guidance on how to develop the software.